peteroupc/peteroupc.github.io/randomfunc.md

         while true // until we return a value k = 0
           w = nothing
-          while true // until we return a value
+          while true // until we break or return
              // Generate uniforms
              // and determine whether they are sorted if ZeroOrOne(mx,my)==0: return k